mevdschee/go-soft-token/README.md

 # go-soft-token

 A text-based cross-platform "software token" implementation (compatible with Google Authenticator and Microsoft Authenticator) written in Go.
-This software uses scrypt for key stretching and AES for TOTP secret storage.
+This software uses "scrypt" for key stretching and AES for TOTP secret storage.

 Blog post: https://tqdev.com/2020-free-otp-soft-token-written-in-go